Time heals a broken heart, but spirituality heals a broken relationship

 2. Spirituality helps to let go

 How many times have you had a fight with your partner and wished if only you did not have to deal with this moron?
 Every relationship will see these episodes and mine is no exception.
-With spirituality I have learnt to let go and forgive as well as forget.
-It teaches you to respect the other person as a soul who is similar to yours, just that it resides in a body that may be different to you.
+With spirituality, I have learnt to let go and forgive as well as forget.
+It teaches you to respect the other person as a soul who is similar to yours, just that it resides in a body that may be different from you.

 To give you another example, my cousin who got married at 34 always led his life on the path of spirituality.
 It was so intense that he even decided to give up worldly pleasures and take “sanyaas”.
-However due to societal pressures, he finally got married.
+However, due to societal pressures, he finally got married.
 His wife explains that they have been able to strengthen their bond only because their values, beliefs, principles are compatible due to the spiritual path of being grounded they have taken.
 I am not sure how sexually compatible they are, but I know for sure that they will stand by each other in thick and thin.